Josh Jung Player Props: Rangers vs. Tigers

-On Monday, Josh Jung (hitting .211 in his past 10 games) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
+On Tuesday, Josh Jung (batting .190 in his past 10 games) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Matt Manning.
 First pitch is at 8:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Yankees.
+He is looking to get back on track after he struck out four times in his most recent game against the Tigers.

 Josh Jung Game Info & Props vs. the Tigers